-A lot of the stress that comes with hiring a home health aide (figuring out pay rates, finding candidates, etc.) can be alleviated if you work with a home care agency to find the right person.
+A lot of the stress that comes with hiring a home health aide (determining pay rates, finding candidates, etc.) can be alleviated if you work with a home care agency to find the right person.

-Home care agencies also have minimum qualifications that their aides must meet.
-This can make it easier for you to choose the right person to help care for your loved one.
+Home care agencies also have minimum qualifications for their caregivers.
+This can make it easier when choosing the right person to care for your loved one.

-However, it’s still important to ask lots of questions when you’re working with an agency to make sure their values align with yours.
+However, it’s still important to questions when you’re working with an agency to ensure their values align with yours.
 Some of the most important questions to ask include: